choria-legacy/marionette-collective/website/reference/basic/daemon.md

 ## Details

-The mc-controller allows you to:
+The _mco controller_ application allows you to:

  * Get stats for each mcollectived
  * Reload a specific agent
  * Reload all agents
- * Exit the daemon

 ## Usage
-Usage is like for any other client, you run mc-controller from your management station and use filters to target just the nodes you need.
+Usage is like for any other client, you run _mco controller_ from your management station and use filters to target just the nodes you need.

 ## Statistics
 This will show some basic statistics about the daemon:

 {% highlight console %}
-% mc-controller stats
+% mco controller stats
 Determining the amount of hosts matching filter for 2 seconds ....
 1

                 devel.your.com> total=22 replies=17 valid=22 invalid=0 filtered=0 passed=22